imagineLife/big-site/content/social/decision-making/prioritizing.md

 - What promises have we made?
 - How far-reaching are the items that we have planned?

-## Prioritizing Can Be Playful And Revealing
+## Prioritizing Can Be Lighthearted
 **The GAP**
 Prioritizing can feel overwhelming when there is too much to think about, too much to do, and definitely too much to figure out what to do when.
 People who tend to focus on executing tasks, "do-ers", might not "naturally" pick their heads up enough to think about the priorities of the work at their hands.